-The brightest star in this constellation, Alpheratz (Alpha And), is 97 light-years distant Earth, and represents Andromeda’s head in classic mythology.
-The second brightest star in the constellation, Mirach (Beta And), is a Red Giant that is big enough, and bright enough that the human eye can detect the colour without a telescope or binoculars.
-But most of Andromeda is composed of many unnamed stars aside from their Phi, Pi, Xi, Gamma, Sigma, Delta (etc.) designations.
-Gamma (Almach), for instance, is an Orange Giant, as is Xi (Adhil), 51 And, 56 And and Delta.
-Conversely, Iota and Omicron are Blue Giants, while 14 And, Lambda, and the primary of a binary pair named B56 And are all Yellow Giants.
+Most of Andromeda, however, is composed of many unnamed stars aside from their Phi, Pi, Xi, Gamma, Sigma, Delta (etc.) designations.
+Xi (Adhil), for instance, is an orange giant, as is 51 And, 56 And and Delta.
+Conversely, Iota and Omicron are blue giants, while 14 And, Lambda, and the primary of a binary pair named B56 And are all Yellow Giants.

-A more difficult target to observe, the Blue Snowball Galaxy, also known as NGC 7662, will look like a fuzzy blue star in a small telescope.
-In an 18 cm (7 inch) reflector, when equipped with a 75x lens and a Barlow-doubler, it becomes a fairly distinctive bluish disk.
-Personally I always thought it looked more like a baboon face!
+The Andromeda Galaxy (M31) has a visual magnitude of 3.4, making it the second brightest Messier Object behind The Pleiades (M45).
+A more difficult target to observe is the Blue Snowball Galaxy (NGC 7662), which has an apparent magnitude of 8.6, and will look like a fuzzy blue star in a small telescope.
+In an 18 cm (7 inch) reflector, when equipped with a 75x lens and a Barlow-doubler, though, it becomes a fairly distinctive bluish disk.

 Andromedids Meteor Shower

-As for meteors, Andromeda is very dull.
-Its November shower, the Andromedids, peaks at less than two per hour.
-Of course it’s been known to have a flare ups like in December 2011 when it reached 50 per hour, or the storms of 1872 and 1885 where it reached 10,000 per hour.
-I wouldn’t count on that happening in the near future, although orbital predictions by observers suggest that there might be increased activity in 2018, and then five and 18 years beyond that.
+As for meteor showers, Andromeda is very dull.
+The Andromedids takes place each year from October 26th to November 20th, and on the 8th peaks at less than two meteors per hour.
+Of course it’s been known to have flare ups, like in December 2011 when it reached 50 per hour, or the storms of 1872 and 1885 where it reached 10,000 per hour.
+I wouldn’t count on that happening in the near future, although orbital predictions by observers suggest that there might be increased activity in 2018, and then 5 and 18 years beyond that.
 We’ll have to see.